ng-Classic/ng-classic/aio/content/guide/user-input.md

 </div>

 User actions such as clicking a link, pushing a button, and entering text raise DOM events.
-This page explains how to bind those events to component event handlers using the Angular Classicevent binding syntax.
+This page explains how to bind those events to component event handlers using the Angular Classic event binding syntax.

 Run the <live-example></live-example>.

 ## Binding to user input events

-You can use [Angular Classicevent bindings](guide/event-binding) to respond to any [DOM event](https://developer.mozilla.org/docs/Web/Events).
+You can use [Angular Classic event bindings](guide/event-binding) to respond to any [DOM event](https://developer.mozilla.org/docs/Web/Events).
 Many DOM events are triggered by user input.
 Binding to these events provides a way to get input from the user.